 7shifts used OAuth 2.0 Auth Code for authentication.
 They also support API key authentication; however, they recommend clients migrate to the OAuth authentication workflow.

 It’s important to identify the 7shifts API endpoints you want to use for analytics.
-Most APIs offer GET, POST, PUT, and DELETE methods; however, for analytics, GET requests are typically the most useful.
+Most APIs offer a combination of GET, POST, PUT, and DELETE request methods; however, for analytics, GET requests are typically the most useful.
 At times, POST requests can be used to extract data as well.

 For 7shifts, the locations endpoint is a great place to get started.